Hbretonniere/interactive_plots/tutorials/Tutorial_#2.md

 Ok, now that we have the basis and a clean way to work, let's have our first usefull interactive plot.

-I propose to have a 2D plot of a catalogue (let's play with galaxies, but you can use any table with more than 2 columns).
-The idea is to have a scatter plots of two of the parameters, and to print the values of the other when clicking to the point of interest.
+We are going to plot a 2D catalogue (let's play with galaxies, but you can use any table with more than 2 columns).
+The idea is to have a scatter plot of two of the parameters, and to print the values of an other parameter when clicking to the point of interest.

 First, lets import the data :